caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *float*, *optional*, *default = 4.5*

-    Threshold to use in detecting outlier regions in images by using CatDagger.
+    Threshold to use in detecting outlier regions in images by using CatDagger, which is enabled by auto mode for de_sources_mode.
 4.5 is a good value (also default), but may need a lower value for some images.

   **min_dist_from_phcentre**